 The reason for the seasonality in COVID-19 data is widely attributed to irregular data reporting: Officials often don’t report data over the weekend and then catch up during the working week.
 To provide a clearer understanding of the overall trend, we overlay some charts with a line representing the 7-day moving average of the data.
 A number of other news outlets, including the New York Times, have taken a similar approach to visualizing the data.

 A state’s ‘positivity rate’ represents the percentage of recent COVID-19 tests that have returned positive results.
-In essence, as John Hopkins University of Medicine puts it, the positivity rate tells us: “how much of the disease are we finding through tests?”
+In essence, as John Hopkins University of Medicine puts it: “Positivity rates are a measure of testing capacity, and can help gauge whether governments are casting a wide enough net with their testing programs to identify infections that may be occurring.”

 - If a rise in cases is due to increased testing, the positivity rate could look flat or like it is falling over the same time period.